Separating k-Player from t-Player One-Way Communication, with Applications to Data Streams: A Direct Sum for Viola's Problem

 To prove that $\rcc_{k,\error}(F) = \max_{x}|\Pi(x)|=\bigomega{m k\log k}$ for the optimal $\error$-error protocol $\Pi$, we will deduce a contradiction if $\Pi$ uses $c<\gamma m k\log k$ bits of communication, for a constant $\gamma=(1-9\error)/135>0$ and sufficiently large $k$.
 Thus, we can conclude a communication lower bound of $c\ge \gamma mk\log k= \bigomega{m k \log k}$.

-For the contradiction, we first convert the randomized protocol $\Pi$ into a deterministic protocol $\Pi'$ that has small error with respect to a specific distribution $\mathcal{H}$.
+For the purposes of a contradiction, we first convert the randomized protocol $\Pi$ into a deterministic protocol $\Pi'$ that has small error with respect to a specific distribution $\mathcal{H}$.
 The deterministic protocol $\Pi'$ is obtained by fixing all internal random coins of $\Pi$ so that $\Pi'$ has error rate at most $\error$ for inputs drawn from $\mathcal{H}$.